BinaryIgor/code-examples/single-machine-tests-sqlite/README.md

 -rw-rw-r-- 1 igor igor 222339765 gru 21 11:00 single-app.tar.gz
 ```

-These are just gzipped docker images that we will deploy to our `single-machine`.
+This is just gzipped docker image that we will deploy to our `single-machine`.

 ### Deploy